Melissi-sudo/vro-generic-scripts/README.md

 ### Indian Truck Simulator
 - Assist tool for Indian Truck Simulator.
 - Designed to provide gameplay assistance and quality-of-life features.
-- Additional details and usage instructions are available within the script folder.

 ## Planned Support